 Chris retired from the Houston Police Department in 2010 after 31 years of service.
 He has also been a member of CLEAT for 30 years and has worked for CLEAT over 25 years as a consultant or part-time employee.
 Upon his retirement, Chris was hired by CLEAT full time to work in the Public Affairs Division.
 Over the years, Chris has developed expertise in the technical aspects of the legislative process, including drafting legislation, amendments, position papers and bill analyses.
 He has a B.S. degree in Criminal Justice from the University of Houston.

 John Kerr joined the CLEAT Field Services Division after retiring from the Fort Worth Police Department.
 John has served as President of the FWPOA and Vice President of CLEAT for several terms.
 He has negotiated contracts, recruited members and fought many public media and political battles in Fort Worth and across the state.
-He is a graduate of the Harvard Trade Union Program in Cambridge, Mass., and a veteran of the U.S. Navy.
+He is a graduate of the Harvard Trade Union Program in Cambridge, Mass., and a veteran of the U.S. Army.

 Ernie comes to CLEAT with over 10 years of law enforcement experience, most of which he served as a police officer in Fort Worth.
 He then went on to serve as a patrol sergeant and criminal investigations division sergeant for the Kleberg County Sheriff’s Office.
 There he also served as the Kleberg County Sheriff’s Officers Association President which resulted in the recruitment of more members, grievances being filed successfully with discipline being overturned in favor of the member, back pay, overtime wages being paid out up to $35,000.00, and negotiating contract amendments that improved the overall well being of the sheriff’s office.
 Ernie also was a part of the U.S. Marine Core as Sergeant.
 He has a son Joseph, and a daughter Cameron.